vascsx/vascsx/README.md

 # 💫 About Me:
-Hey programmer, welcome to my github profile!!!<br>I'm a Computer Science student, I'm in the third semester<br>I'm currently studying Flutter and MySQL.<br>I'm looking for my first opportunity in the area
+Hey programmer, welcome to my github profile!!!<br>I'm a Computer Science student, I'm in the third semester<br>I'm currently studying Flutter and SQLite.<br>I'm looking for my first opportunity in the area

 ## 🌐 Socials: